The rules of

 For each Match, at least two stage catchers must be present on the Power Slap Stage.
 The authority of the stage catchers is to use efforts to limit the impact of a Participant’s head to the Power Slap Stage and to protect the participants from falling off the Power Slap Stage.

-If a Participant falls off the Power Slap Stage, the Match clock will be paused for up to two (2) minutes, as determined by the primary referee and the supervising physician.
+If a Participant falls off the Power Slap Stage, the Match clock will be paused.
+The referee & supervising physician will evaluate whether the Participant is able to establish their fitness to continue.
 If there is an injury that causes the Participant to be unable to continue in the Match, and the fall was caused by a strike, then the Match will be declared a TKO finish for the Striker.